WVURAIL/dspira-lessons/_posts/2020-08-07-Install_Ubuntu_spectrometer_onFlashdrive.md

 8. Before you hit the Play button at the top of the program window, you will need to adjust the gains for the AIRSpy in the OSMOCOM block.
 The nominal gain values for the AIRSpy are 17 12 10.

 9. NOTE: When the save/write to file buttons are hit, the data files are written to the Spectra folder.
-Before you run GNURadio, you will need to create the Spectra folder.
+Before you run GNU Radio, you will need to create the Spectra folder.
 Click on the Files icon on the left side of the screen.
 Create the Spectra folder at this level.

 10. NOTE: The system clock time defaults to UTC/London.
 Change it if needed.